 You can also visit word association websites, such as the Word Association Network, to automatically generate keyword list ideas from word association sites.

-We've covered how to track your keywords and how to find high quality keywords in this lesson.
+We've covered how to track your keywords and how to find high-quality keywords in this lesson.
 If you found this information useful, be sure to bookmark this page so you can reference it later.
-The process to find new keywords may seem confusing at first, but it will be rewarding in the long run for ASO.
+The process of finding new keywords may seem confusing at first, but it will be rewarding in the long run for ASO.
 Simply get started with tracking your keywords and take it from there.

-In our next lesson, we will give you a simple, efficient, and repeatable process that you can implement every time you need to improve your keywords, this process will help you implement everything we have covered in our ASO academy so far.
+In our next lesson, we explore an efficient and repeatable process that you can implement every time you need to improve your keywords to help you implement everything we've covered in our ASO academy so far.